Credit

 Small Personal Loan

 Personal loan amounts range greatly depending on your financial needs.
 Eligible borrowers can typically borrow as little as $200 and as much as $100,000.
-If you’re starting your credit journey, taking out a small loan you can pay off quickly can help you build credit.
+If you’re starting and trying to establish credit, taking out a small loan you can pay off quickly can help you build credit.
 The minimum credit score required varies by lender, but many offer flexible requirements.

 Retail Credit Card

 A retail credit card is typically easier to obtain than a traditional one.
 Retail cards do not require a security deposit, and many offer discounts for borrowers.
 If you want to build credit, consider applying for a retail card at your favorite store.
-You can achieve a good credit history if you maintain a low balance and make on-time payments.
+You may be able to achieve a good credit history and work on building credit if you maintain a low balance and make on-time payments.
+But be mindful of your credit limit, available credit, and overspending!

 Become an Authorized User